 Houston-based McDermott posted quarterly profit of $94.7 million, or 33 cents per fully diluted share, compared to $16.1 million profit, or 7 cents per fully diluted share in the third quarter 2016.

 This result beats analysts predictions by 14 cents.

 The company had no adjustments, compared to an adjusted net income of $25.8 million, or $0.09 per adjusted fully diluted share, in the prior-year third quarter.

 For the nine months ended September 30, 2017, McDermott booked net income of $153 million, versus $34.6 million for the nine months of 2016.

 In the third quarter of 2017, McDermott generated revenues of $958 million, up from $558 million in the corresponding period in 2016.
 Nine months 2017 revenues came at $2.26 billion, some $272 million more from the same time last year.

 According to the company, revenue increase was mainly associated with Saudi Aramco and Inpex projects.

-Order intake in the first quarter totaled $89 million.
+Order intake in the third quarter totaled $89 million.
 As of September 30, 2017, McDermott’s backlog was $2.4 billion ($3.9 billion in Q3 2016), of which approximately 85 percent is related to offshore operations and approximately 15 percent is related to subsea operations.

 Guidance for full-year 2017 has been updated where McDermott said it expects revenues at some $3 billion, down from Q2 estimates of $3.2 billion, but also said it now predicts earnings per share of approximately 53 cents, up 11 cents from Q2 estimates.